As marketers, we can all learn from the Netflix marketing strategy.

 Whether it’s their memorable embrace of augmented reality and edgy video marketing or their twist on the reliable old email, Netflix never stands quietly in line with its rivals.

 Bandersnatch may be the beginning of a whole new era of television, and it came from Netflix’s desire to continually push boundaries.

-The company is continually testing out new ideas, embracing new technology, and leveraging machine learning and data analytics much as possible to get in touch with their audience.
+The company is always testing out new ideas, embracing new technology, and leveraging machine learning and data analytics as much as possible to engage audiences.

-In doing so, the Netflix business model seeks to connect with people through omnichannel marketing, and ultimately, offer a customer-centric, personalized user experience that people won’t forget.
+Netflix seeks to connect with people through omnichannel marketing, and ultimately, offer a customer-centric, personalized user experience that people won’t forget.

-This avant-garde approach to modern marketing is much easier to manage when you have a unified marketing, sales, and service platform.
-Check out what EngageBay can do to help you today.
+p.s.
+This avant-garde approach to modern marketing is much easier to execute when you have a powerful, integrated marketing, sales, and service platform.